sokolovskiyma/ChronoShift/README.md

 # ChronoShift
- Simple utility for linux for scheduling notifications using "nonify-send" Read connfig file from `~/.config/chronoshift/config.toml` by default or from first command line argument
+ Simple utility for linux for scheduling notifications using "nonify-send".
+ Read connfig file from `~/.config/chronoshift/config.toml` by default or from first command line argument

 # Usage